 His first Stanley Cup was just the beginning of what would become a Hall of Fame career.
 He’d appear in three more Cups with the Devils, winning two of those.
 After the 2003-04 season, one where he won the Norris Trophy as the NHL’s best defenseman, Niedermayer would sign with the Mighty Ducks as an unrestricted free agent.
 He was a part of their Stanley Cup victory in 2007 and was named the winner of the Conn Smythe Trophy as the best player during the postseason.

-Niedermayer would play three more seasons before retiring after the 2009-10 season, and he was still at the height of his game when he retired.
+Niedermayer would play three more seasons before retiring after the 2009-10 season when he was still at the height of his game.
 He had 48 points in 80 games played during his final season and was coming off a gold medal with Team Canada at the Winter Olympics.
 He finished his career with 740 points in 1,263 games played and became a Hockey Hall of Famer in 2013.
-He was also inducted into the Canada Sports Hall of Fame in 2012, and his number has been retired by both the Devils and the Ducks.
+He was inducted into the Canadian Sports Hall of Fame in 2012, and his number has been retired by both the Devils and the Ducks.